 My cousin Jackie, me, my dog Galvi, my mom Sue, and my sister Charmae out for a hike in Lake Chabot Regional Park.

-My grandma Jenny and me out and about in Oakland.
+My grandma Jenny and me in Fruitvale, Oakland.

 At the White House for the announcement of the Inflation Reduction Act, our country's greatest investment into climate change.